 I celebrated J’ouvert at Throw Powder Fete around the corner from Soca Village.
 This was my first J’ouvert in NY and I had ah time!
 A combo of paint, powder, good friends, good vibes, and performances by Soca artists Talpree and Skinny Banton made it exceptionally fun.

 Three down, one more to go.
-Our last outing was to see Mr. Fete himself Machel Montano at Pulse 48.
+Our last fete was to see Mr. Fete himself Machel Montano at Pulse 48.
 When we walked in, we saw the last portion of Grenadian artist Mr. Killa and Dancehall King Beenie Man’s performance.
-Having seen Machel perform many times before, I found this performance very rushed.
+Having seen Machel perform many times before, I found this performance very rushed and pretty boring.
 It was his last show for Labor Day weekend and it felt that way.
 He himself said this Labor Day was his busiest yet.
 Between performing, he promoted his new hat line at the New Era store in SoHo and did several radio interviews.

 That is my full Labor Day 2014 recap.
 All in all, it was a great weekend and I felt it the next morning.
 I eventually was wiped out by the end of the week.
 That’s expected during carnival time though…Right?

 Did you fete this Labor Day Weekend?